THE LITTLE CLAY CART

 gentlemen!
 Hold, hold!

 Vasantasena.
 Good gentlemen !
-I am the wretch for whose sake
+I am the wretch for whose

 he is put to death.